The following fact sheets and information were created by Plant health Australia. See their website for more information:

 Sacbrood virus is caused by the Sacbrood virus (Iflavirus) which affects worker bee larvae thought to be infected by consuming contaminated water, pollen or nectar.
 Read the following fact sheet for more on Sacbrood virus.

 Small hive beetle is a small brown-black beetle with clubbed antennae.
 The larvae of SHB cause the majority of damage to honey bees by burrowing into combs, eating brood, honey and pollen.
-Read the following fact sheet for more on Small hive beetle.
+Read the following fact sheet for more on SHB.

 Tropilaelaps mites are native to Asia and parasitise the brood of the giant honey bees of Asia.
 Read the following fact sheet for more on Tropilaelaps mites.